aldysetiaa/aldysetiaa/README.md

 ### Hi there 👋 I'm Aldy
 ![](https://komarev.com/ghpvc/?username=aldysetiaa&color=brightgreen)
 - 🔭 I’m currently working on PT.
+Adis Dimension Footwear as Digitalization Analyst Human Capital
-KRNG Indonesia and Leader Project Consultant at PT.
+- 🛠 The last working at PT.
+KRNG Indonesia as Human Resource and IT Lead,  and freelancer Leader IT at PT.
 Sentra Karya Logistik
 - 💻 I'm developer.
 So, I'm fullstack web and mobile developer
 - 📖 I'm student.
 So, I like to learn new things.
 - 🎓 I'm teacher.
 So, I love teaching things (what I know) to people who want to learn